ahamzah003/DataAnalystBootcamp-PowerBI/README.md

 <br/>

 ## Methodology <br/>
-The dataset was loaded, transformed, and visualized in PowerBI Desktop.
+The dataset was transformed, analyzed, and visualized in PowerBI Desktop.
 <br>
 <br/>